shmykelsa/AAAD/README.md

 ### CURRENT ISSUES

-Android 7.x / 8.x - **Working on a fix**

-Oppo/Realme devices - **Working on a fix**
+**Oppo/Realme devices are not compatible** - Testing is in progress for a fix

+**Android 7.x/8.x devices are not compatible** - Testing is in progress for a fox

 Screen2Auto is not installing (2021/11/02) - Fixed: Update AAAD to version 1.4.2 or superior

-Fermata Auto disappeared from Android Auto 7.1 (2021/11/13) - Fixed: Please update Fermata through AAAD

-Android 12 update on Samsung breaks the apps: a fix should come from the apps' developers.
+Android 12 update breaks the functioning of the apps: a fix should come from the apps' developers.
 AAAD is just an installation utility and has no responsibility on their functioning (see [FAQs](https://github.com/shmykelsa/AAAD/#i-have-a-problem-with-an-app-installed-by-aaad-could-you-help-me-out))

+**Google is banning multimedia and mirroring apps (2021/12/03)**: We are monitoring the problem to evaluate the best solution.
+Ideally, the apps inside AAAD must be updated in order for this issue to be solved.
+AAAD is ready for the updates as soon as they are available.

 ### [GO TO DOWNLOAD](https://github.com/shmykelsa/AAAD/releases)